8 Best Places to Sell Makeup Online (Even If It's Used)

 Because there is no official middleman, it’s difficult to guarantee authenticity for buyers.
 If you’re a seller, be sure to read the rules carefully before joining.

 Related: 23 Legit Ways to Make $500 Fast

 Glambot is another popular website to sell new or used makeup.
-They only accept specific brands and have some restrictions on the type of makeup you can send, so be sure to check their frequently asked questions to find out if your makeup qualifies.
+It only accepts specific brands and has some restrictions on the type of makeup you can send, so be sure to check its frequently asked questions to find out if your makeup qualifies.